MicrosoftDocs/quantum-docs-pr/articles/language/statements.md

 so bindings from an earlier pass are not available in a later pass.

 Symbol bindings from outer blocks are inherited by inner blocks.
-A symbol may only be bound once per block; it is illegal to bind a symbol that is already bound.
+A symbol may only be bound once per block; it is illegal to define a symbol with the same name as another symbol that is within scope (no "shadowing").
-Thus, the following sequences would be legal:
+The following sequences would be legal:

 ```qsharp
 if (a == b) {